opentrv/OpenTRV-Java/README.md

 For more see:
 http://www.earth.org.uk/open-source-programmable-thermostatic-radiator-valve.html

-Contains software and hardware elements.

-Note that the content of this project is available under a permissive licence, Apache 2.0 or (Solderpad 0.51 for hardware elements) unless otherwise stated, and is provided supplied AS-IS with no warranties of any kind.
+Note that the content of the OpenTRV project is available under a permissive licence, Apache 2.0 or (Solderpad 0.51 for hardware elements) unless otherwise stated, and is provided supplied AS-IS with no warranties of any kind.